National Highway Traffic Safety Administration: International counterparts and the grey market

 In 1958, under the auspices of the United Nations, a consortium known as the Economic Commission for Europe was established to standardize vehicle regulations across Europe.
 Its goals included promoting best practices in vehicle design and equipment and reducing technical barriers to pan-European vehicle trade and traffic.
 This organization eventually evolved into the World Forum for Harmonization of Vehicle Regulations, which developed what became the UN Regulations on vehicle design, construction, and safety and emissions performance for vehicles and their components.
 While many countries adopted or required adherence to the UN Regulations, the United States did not recognize these standards and restricted the importation of vehicles and components not certified by manufacturers as compliant with U.S. regulations.

 Because of the unavailability in America of certain vehicle models, a grey market arose in the late 1970s.
 This provided a method to acquire vehicles not officially offered in the United States, but enough vehicles imported this way were faulty, shoddy, and unsafe that Mercedes-Benz of North America helped launch a successful congressional lobbying effort to close down the grey market in 1988.
 As a result, it was no longer possible to import foreign vehicles into the United States as a personal import, with few exceptions—primarily vehicles meeting Canadian regulations substantially similar to those of the United States, and vehicles imported temporarily for display or research purposes.
 In practice, the gray market involved a few thousand cars annually, before its virtual elimination in 1988.

-In 1998, NHTSA exempted vehicles older than 25 years from the rules it administers, since these are presumed to be collector vehicles.
+In 1998, the NHTSA exempted vehicles older than 25 years from the rules it administers, since these are presumed to be collector vehicles.
 In 1999, certain very low production volume specialist vehicles were also exempt for "Show and Display" purposes.